solana-program/token-wrap/README.md

 [![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/solana-program/token-wrap/main.yml?logo=GitHub)](https://github.com/solana-program/token-wrap/actions/workflows/main.yml)

 This program enables the creation of "wrapped" versions of existing SPL tokens, facilitating interoperability between different token standards.
-If you are building a program and find yourself wishing you could take advantage of some of the latest features of a specific token program, this might be for you!
+If you are building an app with a mint/token and find yourself wishing you could take advantage of some of the latest features of a specific token program, this might be for you!

 ## Features